-The schedule of lifting today will be: Session 1 - All 8 Women's classes 48kg - 90+kg, from 10am - 1pm Session 2 - All 8 Men's classes, 56kg - 105+kg, until about 5pm.
+The schedule of our four sessions today will be 2 Women's classes from 9:30am - 2:30, followed by 2 sessions of the eight Men's classes until about 8pm.
 Of all the weight class winners today, a formula is applied to each lifter's Total to determine who lifted the most in relation to their bodyweight.
 That lifter, Male and Female, is given the coveted Outstanding Lifter Award.

 There are three Age Group competitions today - Junior (20 and under), Open (all lifters, any age), and Master (over 35) - each with Men's and Women's Divisions.